Harlski/Advent-Of-Code/2023/Day-02/rust/day02/README.md

 For some reason I went down the route of doing Regex, but in the end I never ended up actually using it - still got what I needed.
 Though it's probably easier with regex, some manual parsing wasn't an issue as I got some familiarity with a few more functions, .next_back()

+Part 2 Notes:
+Cleared this pretty quickly, < 20 minutes.
+Didn't have to change much from the codebase, just created a new fewest_numbers() function that keeps track of the highest count detected for each rgb value
+Pretty happy with this challenge overall, likely though it's not idiomatic and can be done better - but a solution is a solution.
+On to day 03.

 --- Day 2: Cube Conundrum ---